UniversalDependencies/docs/workgroups/newdoc/relative_clauses.md

 </td></tr></tbody>
 </table>

-In rare cases[^4] the demonstrative can be omitted in Czech.
-Even when it is omitted, the relative pronoun is considered a part of the relative clause, not of the main clause.
+In rare cases,[^4] the demonstrative can be omitted in Czech.
+Even when the demonstrative is omitted, the relative pronoun is considered a part of the relative clause, not of the main clause.
 First, the relative pronoun still follows the case requirements of the relative clause.
 This is not easy to observe due to limited contexts in which the demonstrative is omitted and to case syncretism, yet it is so.